ek-osnb/e25-tek2/05-cloud/exercises/05-firewall.md

 # Updating firewall rules

-In this exercise, we will update the firewall rules on `vm1` to allow incoming HTTP traffic on port 80, so that we can access the Nginx reverse proxy from outside the VM.
-On `vm2`, we will only allow the MySQL port 3307 to be accessible from `vm1`.
-This will enhance the security of our setup by restricting access to the database server.
+In this exercise, we will update the firewall rules for both VMs (`vm1` and `vm2`) to enhance security.
+We will use UFW (Uncomplicated Firewall) to manage the firewall rules.

 ## Step 1: Setting up UFW on `vm1``